Varian-MedicalAffairsAppliedSolutions/SRShelper/README.md

 ### Step 2: Select Target Structures

-* **Automatic Selection:** Use the "Select GTV/PTV/CTV" button to automatically select common target volume structures.
+* **Automatic Selection:** Use the "Select All Targets" button to automatically select all displayed target volume structures.
 * **Manual Selection:**
     * Click individual structures in the structure list.
     * Use Ctrl+Click for multi-selection.